 A large and imposing sunflower with tall, white-hairy stems that produce drooping leaves up to 12″ long and only 2″ wide.
 Typical sunflower like flowers grow 2-3″ wide in clusters at the top of the stems.
 10-25 yellow petals surrounding a yellow disc are produced late summer to fall.
-Nectar for monarchs.
+Nectar for monarchs, animals eat the seeds.

 Native Plant Database